-Load an Exposure Compensation [PRE] file as needed, using the 'Custom LUT Utility' from the Effects browser.
-When the color conversion is loaded in a new Custom LUT Utility following this one, different exposure compensation strengths may be tested visually for the resulting final image with the applied conversion.
+Load an Exposure Compensation [PRE] file as needed, using the 'Custom LUT Utility' from the Effects browser, which can be opened on the right side of the timeline (CMD+5).
+When the color conversion is loaded in a second Custom LUT Utility following this one, different exposure compensation strengths may be tested visually for the resulting final image with the applied conversion.
 Use the Mix slider to dial in an exact value.
+Avoid the MotionFX mLut plug-in, which doesn't handle Luts in sequence correctly.